NHL on television in the 2020s

 NBC Sports's deal with the National Hockey League for U.S. television rights ran through the 2020–21 season, and was replaced in 2021–22 by seven-year agreements with ESPN and TNT to split coverage.

 Rogers Communications's 12-year Canadian rights deal expires at the end of the 2025–26 season.
+It was extended by another 12 years through the 2037–38 season.

 NBC Sports

 2019–20 season

 During the 2019–20 season, NBCSN flexed in several Washington Capitals games in February in anticipation of Alexander Ovechkin's 700th NHL goal.
 Those games used the NBC Sports Washington feed and announcers.
 In one instance, the February 10 broadcast involving the Capitals and New York Islanders aired nationally on NBCSN (blacked out in the team's local markets) at the expense of its originally-scheduled game between the Tampa Bay Lightning and Columbus Blue Jackets, which only aired on the team's local markets.
 In the end, however, NBCSN missed out on covering Ovechkin's 700th goal (which took place on Saturday afternoon, February 22, against the New Jersey Devils), due to a prior commitment with the 2020 Guinness Six Nations Rugby Championship.
 NHL Network aired the game instead.

 On February 16, 2020, NBC announced that it had assigned an all-female crew to call the Blues–Blackhawks game on March 8 in Chicago in honor of International Women's Day.
 The game featured Kate Scott on play-by-play, A. J. Mleczko as booth analyst and Kendall Coyne Schofield as "Inside the Glass" analyst.
 Kathryn Tappen and Jennifer Botterill were tapped to work the game in the studio.

 On October 19, 2020, NBC's lead play-by-play announcer Mike Emrick announced his retirement from broadcasting.
-Emirck's final assignment for NBC was his call of Game 6 of the 2020 Stanley Cup Finals.
+Emirck's final assignment for NBC was his call of game six of the 2020 Stanley Cup Final.
 As he had been doing throughout the 2020 playoffs, the 74 year old Emrick called the Cup Finals off of monitors from his home studio in Metro Detroit, citing his advanced age as a potential risk for severe illness from COVID-19.
 Following Emrick's retirement, NBC did not name a presumptive lead play-by-play voice.
 Instead, they chose to rotate between John Forslund and Kenny Albert on the no. 1 team.
 On January 18, NBCSN aired a day-night quadruple-header on Martin Luther King Jr. Day, featuring Columbus at Detroit, Boston at New York Islanders, Buffalo at Philadelphia and Arizona at Vegas.